 This legendary brewer was founded way back in 1873.
 And it has since grown into one of the largest brewers in the U.S. With household names like Miller, Miller Lite, Crispin Cider, Blue Moon and, of course, Coors and Molson, this juggernaut has been making inroads in international markets.
 The company has made strong moves in Europe, Latin America, Asia and Africa of late.
 However, much of this progress is yet to be realized due to pandemic lockdowns.
 But when restrictions fade, Molson Coors profits should brighten exponentially.
 And that makes this one of our favorite beer stocks to consider investing in.

 The Bottom Line on Beer Stocks

 Beer stocks are most often considered a long-term play.
 And they can certainly operate as such.
 They’re also often thought of as recession-proof investments… though that was before lockdown-induced recessions were a consideration.

-The pandemic hit many of the largest beer makers pretty hard.
+The pandemic hit many of the largest publicly traded beer companies makers pretty hard.
 But knocking back profits should be only a temporary issue.
 Beer has been around far too long to simply fade into the background.
 And really, who’s drinking brandy at this summer’s family get-together?

 Matthew Makowski is a senior research analyst and writer at Investment U. He has been studying and writing about the markets for 20 years.
 Equally comfortable identifying value stocks as he is discounts in the crypto markets, Matthew began mining Bitcoin in 2011 and has since honed his focus on the cryptocurrency markets as a whole.
 He is a graduate of Rutgers University and lives in Colorado with his dogs Dorito and Pretzel.